MoveOnOrg/votetripling/README_local.md

 In this directory, run `python3 Code/annotate_conversations.py -i [input_filename]`.

 **Outputs:**
-This script will output two files:
+This script will output three files:
 1. A file of triplers called `sms_triplers.csv`.
 For each tripler, we provide the following fields (each row represents one text message conversation):
 - *ConversationId* a unique identifier for the conversation
 - *contact_phone* the phone number of the target